-The 3 Factors That Influence a Coach's Salary
+The 3 Factors That Influence a Life Coach's Salary

 The freedom of setting your own schedule and working with the clients you choose sounds enticing… but the fear of a potential pay cut doesn’t sound appealing at all.
+How much can you actually make on a life coach salary?
 I mean, career changes are for your 20s, right?
 When you don’t have a mortgage, a car loan, childcare, or high school seniors tying up your wallet?

-In my role as an iPEC Admissions Coach, I get plenty of questions from potential students about what kind of salary they can expect to make as a coach.
+In my role as an iPEC Admissions Coach, I get plenty of questions from potential students about what kind of life coach salary they can expect to make.

 They’re worried that leaving behind a “comfortable” corporate career also means abandoning the lifestyle and financial security they’re used to.
-For many people, this fear leads to a complete “ixnay on the new areercay.”
+For many people, this fear is what holds them back from exploring a career as a life coach.

 Is it really possible to nail down what you can expect to make as a new coach?